Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 The food at Mixtli is top-notch.
 Depending on the menu, you will likely recognize most, if not all, of the dishes being served to you, but they will simply be the “best of” whatever the dish is.
 The best tamales, the best black bean soup, the best chile en nogada, the best flan.
 And that’s what puts Mixtli at the top of its game – preparing recognizable foods, but doing them to utter perfection.

 To visit Mixtli, you must make reservations and purchase your tickets in advance online.
-Tickets are $110 for the 7-course tasting menu or $160 for the 10-course tasting menu.
+Tickets are $150 per person for a multi-course tasting menu.

 For those interested in getting a small taste of Mixtli prior to dropping some serious change for dinner, try popping into their bar (no reservations needed) or outdoor patio to enjoy a range of seasonal cocktails or margaritas that have been curated by their head bartender.